 Please contact your HR Organizational Consultant with questions.

-Whether or not employees are fully vaccinated, the University continues to expect remote work where feasible through at least the end of the spring semester.
-Supervisors should not ask about employees’ vaccination status, and vaccination status should not be used to dictate their work location or change existing remote work agreements.
-All on-site safety protocols remain in effect.
+Please note that supervisors should not ask about employees’ vaccination status, and vaccination status should not be used to dictate their work location or change existing flexible work agreements.

 Guidance and processes to help you make workplace location decisions.
 More resources coming soon.

-In addition, as a supervisor, please familiarize yourself with our directives and protocols for different work modalities.
+Please familiarize yourself with our directives, protocols, and guidelines for different work modalities.

 Positive Case Protocols On-site